 Despite improving relations at a government level, there were still some critics of New Zealand's relationship with the United States.

 By the 2010s New Zealand’s status was somewhere between friend and ally, as a close security partner of the United States.
 Cooperation between the two countries extended across a broad range of government agencies.
 In 2010 John Key was invited to President Barack Obama’s nuclear security summit in Washington.
 This was taken by many New Zealanders as a sign that the US had come closer to New Zealand’s position on nuclear issues – Obama had spoken of his hopes for a world eventually free of nuclear weapons.
 Later that year, Secretary of State Hillary Clinton signed the Wellington Declaration, which sought an enhancement of cooperation between the two countries, including in the South Pacific region.
 It did not, however, reintroduce an alliance obligation for either side.
 In 2011 Prime Minister John Key paid a successful formal visit to President Obama.
+Under the 2012 Washington Declaration, New Zealand warships were once again able to visit US bases.

 The improvement in the US–New Zealand security relationship came when both countries were navigating a new balance of power in the Asia–Pacific region, whose main characteristic was a rising China.
 New Zealand had been more comfortable than the US with this changing regional picture, but wanted the US to play an active and stabilising role in the region as the power balance changed.
 New Zealand also wanted to see the US engaged in the closer integration which was happening between Asia’s economies.
 Just as New Zealand and the US became formal allies soon after China’s communist revolution, they improved their security relationship at a time when China’s rise was once again the number-one story in the Asia–Pacific region.

-The election of President Donald Trump in 2016 and the installation of a Labour-led government led by Jacinda Ardern in 2017 imposed some strains on the relationship between the two countries.
+The election of President Donald Trump in 2016 and the installation of a Labour-led government headed by Jacinda Ardern in 2017 imposed some strains on the relationship between the two countries.
 The US turn away from multilateralism and its trade dispute with China threatened core New Zealand interests.

 During the 1990s New Zealand continued to buy many goods from the US, including computer and information services.
 In 1995 American imports were 20% of the country’s total imports by value – a proportion that then fell markedly.
 New Zealand’s exports to the US dropped to under 10% by the mid-1990s, largely because of increased demand from Australia and Japan.
 In the 2000s the US was consistently the country’s third-largest trading partner, but as a percentage of total trade it was about 10%, consistently less than Australia and China.